By Zach Nadler, CEO of VaynerSpeakers

 One thing I’ve learned over the years: great events don’t just “book speakers.”
 They curate talent.
 Thoughtfully.
 Strategically.
 Intentionally.
 And with a clear understanding of why the person on stage matters to their audience just as much as what they’re saying.

-If you host events—whether it’s a customer summit, an internal leadership retreat, or a global conference—how you think about on stage talent matters.
-If you’ve gotten feedback on “bad talent” – it’s likely that the talent didn’t align well with your company, goal, audience, etc. Don’t worry… there are a lot more speakers out there.
+If you host events—whether it’s a customer summit, an internal leadership retreat, or a global conference—how you think about on-stage talent matters.
+If you’ve gotten feedback on “bad talent,” it’s likely that the talent didn’t align well with your company, goals, audience, etc. Don’t worry… There are a lot more speakers out there.
 Probably too many, if I’m being honest.

 Sounds obvious, but it’s where a lot of companies miss.
 They choose speakers based on internal preferences (“Our CEO is a big fan,”) or social following (“They’re big on LinkedIn”).
 What gets overlooked?
 What the actual audience needs to hear.